 Therapy for Depression

-The good news is that there are several evidence-based therapies for depression.
-Imagine what it would be like if you felt joy again when doing the things you used to love!
+The good news is that there are several effective and evidence-based therapies for depression.
+Imagine what it would be like if you felt joy again when doing the things you used to love.
 You could experience improved self-esteem, sleep, and energy.
 The negative thoughts that constantly rattle in your mind could finally quiet.
 Replacing them would be more realistic thinking about your worth and uniqueness as a human.